$r$-cross $t$-intersecting families via necessary intersection points: Introduction

-In fact, Theorem~\ref{thm: main1} also yields the more general version of this result for possibly distinct uniformities~$k_1,\ldots,k_r$ when setting~$\mu_i = \binom{n}{k_i}\nu_{k_i}$, and~$\widehat{k}_i=k_i$ for every~$i\in [r]$.
 Some special cases of this result were obtained before.
-For~$r=2$,~$t\geq 1$, and~$k_i=k$ for all~$i\in[n]$ Corollary~\ref{cor:uniform} was proved by Frankl and Kupavskii \cite{FranklKupavskii}.
-For~$t=1$,~$r \geq 2$, and~$k_i=k$ for all~$i\in[n]$ Corollary~\ref{cor:uniform} was shown very recently in independent work by Shi, Frankl, and Qian \cite{ShiFranklQian}, where they deduce it from a result about two families by an elegant application of the Kruskal-Katona theorem.
-In the same article, they ask for the maximum size of families with different uniformities $\{k_1, k_2, \dots, k_r\}$, which as mentioned above is answered by Theorem~\ref{thm: main1}.
+For~$r=2$ and~$t\geq 1$ Corollary~\ref{cor:uniform} was proved by Frankl and Kupavskii~\cite{FranklKupavskii}.
+For~$t=1$ and~$r \geq 2$ Corollary~\ref{cor:uniform} was shown very recently in independent work by Shi, Frankl, and Qian \cite{ShiFranklQian}, where they deduce it from a result about two families by an elegant application of the Kruskal-Katona theorem.